Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 460 should be 170% faster than the GeForce 8600 GTS in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 460 should be a lot faster than the GeForce 8600 GTS in general. (explain)

-Texel RateThe GeForce GTX 460 should be a lot (more or less 250%) more effective at AF than the GeForce 8600 GTS. (explain)
+Texel RateThe GeForce GTX 460 is a lot (approximately 250%) better at anisotropic filtering than the GeForce 8600 GTS. (explain)

-Pixel RateThe GeForce GTX 460 will be much (more or less 200%) more effective at anti-aliasing than the GeForce 8600 GTS, and also capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 460 should be a lot (more or less 200%) faster with regards to full screen anti-aliasing than the GeForce 8600 GTS, and will be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison